qrtl/mi7-custom/account_invoice_validate_send_email/readme/CONFIGURE.rst

 Go to *Settings > Users > companies*, open your company information page and select a favorable template from 'Invoice Email Template'.
-Recommending 'Invoice - Send by Email' template fills your company name automatically.
+Recommended one is 'Invoice - Send by Email' which fills company name automatically.